binDongKim/javascript-itself/README.md

 ## Bookmarklet

 >Entering "javascript:" in the url bar executes javascript and it enables us to manipulate the current page.

+***

+## DOMContentLoaded vs load

+>DOMContentLoaded awaits only for HTML and scripts to be loaded. the load event is fired when the page is fully loaded with all dependent resources including images and styles.

+***

+## "href" attribute in &lt;a&gt;

+>This attribute may be omitted(as of HTML5) to create a placeholder link.
+A placeholder link resembles a traditional hyperlink, but does not lead anywhere.